Korean Studies FAQ

 Three!
 Each year we offer Beginning, Intermediate, and Advanced Korean.

 Beginning and Intermediate Korean meet 4 days a week (Mon.-Thurs.) for a total of 5 credit hours each week.
 Advanced Korean meets 3 days a week (MWF) for a total of 3 credit hours a week.
-All language classes' enrollments are capped at 20 students, so you're always in a small class.

 - Will I learn to read an write, or just speak and listen?